Kanahooka

 What are some of the major infrastructure and planning changes likely to influence the suburb of Kanahooka?

-Key infrastructure and planning changes likely to influence the suburb of Kanahooka include: M1 Princes Motorway South-Facing Ramps at Dapto (Planning); Cleveland Road Upgrade - West Dapto (Construction); West Dapto Urban Release Area (Planning); Byamee Street, Dapto (Planning); and Northcliffe Drive Off-Ramp Improvement (Completed).
+Key infrastructure and planning changes likely to influence the suburb of Kanahooka include: M1 Princes Motorway South-Facing Ramps at Dapto (Planning); Cleveland Road Upgrade - West Dapto (Construction); West Dapto Urban Release Area (Construction); Byamee Street, Dapto (Planning); and Northcliffe Drive Off-Ramp Improvement (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Kanahooka?